clintjb/clintjb-github.io/mba/index.md

 {% include _toc.html %}

 ## Overview
-As someone who has spent their professional life devoted to reducing costs out of operations; a cost-conscious ethos and continually questioning the status-quo becomes ingrained.
-Challenging the 100% solution and find the balance with "bang for the buck", is what leads to real value add at a price point that works.
+As someone who has spent their professional life devoted to reducing costs out of operations; a cost-conscious ethos becomes quite ingrained.
+Challenging the 100% solution to find the best "bang for the buck" is part of my role and what I do on an allmost daily basis.

 It was with this mindset I approached the challenge to study an MBA that would also work with my family and travel constraints.
 Online degree programmes have been around for years, and distance learning as a whole is much older.
 So with the increase in online course popularity/availability; I decided to look into the feasibility of being able to blend together an online MBA developed entirely out of MOOCs from some of the worlds top business programmes.